ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 #### Neuroscience introduction

 The topic for this talk was quite some heavy material.
-However, Rob managed to give us a quick, super highlevel, introduction to neuroscience and more specifically an introduction to how neurons actually work.
+However, Rob managed to give us a quick, super high-level, introduction to neuroscience and more specifically an introduction to how neurons actually work.

 Very High level, there are 3 parts in a neuron: